hermeznetwork/docs/docs/developers/glossary.md

 ### Exit Tree
 Each batch has an associated exit tree with all the exits performed by the user (either L1 or L2 exit transactions).

 User needs to prove that it owns a leaf in the exit tree in order to perform a withdrawal and get the tokens back.
-This verification could be done either by submitting a merkle tree proof or by submitting a zkProof.
+This verification could be done either by submitting a Merkle tree proof or by submitting a zkProof.

 ## Exit & Withdrawal
-In order to tranfer funds from L2 account to ethereum account two separate transactions are invoked.
+In order to transfer funds from the L2 account to the Ethereum account, two separate transactions are invoked.
 The first transaction is Exit, where funds are transferred to a smart contract.
 The second transaction is Withdrawal.
 If conditions are met, Withdrawal can be instant.
-If funds to be withdrawn exceed certain limits, the Withdrawal is delayed until transaction is cleared.
+If funds to be withdrawn exceed certain limits, the Withdrawal is delayed until the transaction is cleared.

 ## zk-Rollup
 A zk-Rollup is a layer 2 construction  which uses the Ethereum blockchain for data storage instead of computation.